Give to the Work

 Donum Dei - The Gift of God

-Donum Dei is a ministry of Spirit of Life Church dealing specifically with the sin of abortion through public preaching.
+Donum Dei is a ministry of Spirit of Life Church addressing the sin of abortion through public preaching, biblical witness, and gospel proclamation.